Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-06-26-retrospective-mac0470.md

 of potential conflicting changes.
 I'm sure that I did more **rebases** in the last few months than the previous 4 years combined.

-It was great overall and, as much as I dislike bash, it was a nice experience to have.
+It was great overall and, as much as I find bash confusing and weird sometimes, it was a nice experience to have.

 # Packaging for Debian Linux